bhuppidhamii/dad-jokes-chrome-extension/readme.md

 ## Installation

-1. Clone or download the repository to your local machine.
+1. Clone or download the repository to your local machine (zip file).
 2. Open Google Chrome and go to `chrome://extensions/`.
 3. Enable "Developer mode" in the top right corner.
 4. Click on the "Load unpacked" button and select the directory where you cloned/downloaded the extension.